 Students at FCS have several opportunities to perform in theater arts, including several plays and musicals throughout the year.
 The following are some of the theater arts opportunities currently available.

-Junior High: A twelve-week introductory course to drama with action-packed activities in pantomime, acting, character development and stage movement.
-Students will participate in a wide variety of “theater games” (exercises which teach the basics of acting and movement) to gain an understanding of basic acting principles.
-As the final project, a short scene will be rehearsed, memorized and performed for the class.
+During a twelve-week introductory course to drama, students participate in a wide variety of “theater games” (exercises that teach the basics of acting and movement) to gain an understanding of basic acting principles, including pantomime, character development, and stage movement.
+As the final project, a short scene is rehearsed, memorized, and performed for the class.

-High School: The basics of theatre arts will be studied in this introductory one-year course.
-Through the presentation of children’s theater productions, skits, radio plays and the like, students will study the various components of acting, as well as some basic stagecraft, lighting, costuming and makeup techniques.
-All students in the class are required to be on stage, in front of an audience.
-Students may also be involved in constructing simple scenery, props and/or costumes for their productions.
+The basics of theater arts are studied in this introductory one-year course.
+Through the presentation of children’s theater productions, skits, radio plays, and the like, students study the various components of acting, as well as some basic stagecraft, lighting, costuming, and makeup techniques.
+All students are required to be on stage, in front of an audience.
+Students may also be involved in creating simple scenery, props, and/or costumes for their productions.

 Our play productions are a bit smaller in scale, as the cast size consists of approximately 20 students.
-Like the musicals, we rehearse for a couple of months and perform four times.
 A small set is built and a variety of costumes are rented.
-These productions may be smaller but they do not lack quality, as powerful performances are portrayed by our high school students.
+These productions may be smaller, but they do not lack quality, as powerful performances are portrayed by our high school students.